 'It's a Knock-Out' & 'The Pantomime Horse Races' Here's three films (courtesy of Ruth Henderson) of great afternoons in Filkins 30 years ago...

 The Flood of July 2007: remember that very wet weekend?
-Watch this film, and shudder!
+Watch this film made in Shilton, and shudder!

 Lockdown Lens: nearly 400 photographs in and around our Land of The Twelve Churches from Giles Edwards

-'Harry (and Margot)' in Lockdown: online content can get lost very quickly, so here gathered together for second viewing, or for those who missed them first time round, are all 50 of the YouTube films made by Harry MacInnes & Margot Hodson between Mothering Sunday 22nd March 2020 & Easter Sunday 4th April 2021: HERE
+The Empty Pulpit: 'Harry (and Margot)' in Lockdown: Here gathered together for second viewing (and for those who missed them first time round), are all 50 of the films made by Harry MacInnes & Margot Hodson between Mothering Sunday 22nd March 2020 & Easter Sunday 4th April 2021: HERE

 Is God Real?
 If so, how real?
 If not, so what?

-A debate from recent issues of PARISH PUMP
+A debate conducted in the pages of PARISH PUMP

 Must Rhodes Fall?
 Should Rhodes Fall?